-7.4 Concerns relating to Peer-on-Peer abuse should be reported directly to a member of the Safeguarding Team.
+7.5 Concerns relating to Child-on-child abuse should be reported directly to a member of the Safeguarding Team.

 7.5 If one student causes harm to another, it is not always necessary for it to be dealt with through a referral to Social Care: sexual experimentation within 'normal parameters', bullying and fighting, for example, are not generally seen as child protection issues.
 All incidents will however, be taken seriously.